 I'd suggest people use Venmo

 This payment system has no transaction fees for the consumer, it is funded when people use it with merchants.
-I was able to transfer funds from Venmo to my checking account in two days.

 Bitcoin Bonus provides 50 cents USD worth of Bitcoin when you sign up for it via the link above and fully complete your Venmo profile, and then Claim

 by entering in your Venmo username.
 (You'll also get a dollar from Venmo).

 You also can go social with Venmo and optionally

 let other people know that you're buying bitcoin, helping promote it